 While Beckham would be a nostalgic reunion and Brown a blockbuster acquisition, the more practical move may come from New Orleans.
 Chris Olave has quietly had a strong season for the Saints, but contract extension talks haven’t shown much progress.
 If Olave becomes available, the Giants could strike a deal for the 24-year-old, giving Dart a dynamic young target to grow alongside.

 OBJ offers leadership, but at this stage in his career, he isn’t a long-term solution.
-A.J.
 Brown would certainly upgrade the offense, but his availability depends on the Eagles’ willingness to part ways with their star, which is unlikely without a dramatic fallout.
+Olave, meanwhile, represents both talent and youth, making him the best fit for a rebuilding Giants team.

 If Nabers is indeed lost for the season, the Giants must act quickly.
-And if the Saints are truly listening to offers, Chris Olave could be the perfect piece to help Jaxson Dart grow into the franchise quarterback New York desperately needs.
+And if the Saints are truly listening to offers, Olave could be the perfect piece to help Dart grow into the franchise quarterback New York desperately needs.